We find a measurement gap in 100% of the accounts we audit. See what is hiding in yours. We find gaps in 100% of audits. Get your free audit

 Remove Repeating Keywords

-Using Google Ads Editor, again, makes things easy-peasy.
-Here, the Find duplicate keywords feature can help you identify duplicate, repeated keywords in the same ad group, Campaign, or account.
+The Find duplicate keywords feature catches them for you, flagging repeated keywords in the same ad group, campaign, or account.

 On the left-hand side, you can tick checkboxes to choose where to look for duplicate keywords.

-You can make this search even more precise on the right by telling the tool where to look for different keyword doppelgangers by choosing word order, match type, and locations.
+You can make the search more precise on the right by telling the tool where to look, choosing word order, match type, and locations.
 You can also hide the duplicates without removing them.

 Run TrueView Video Campaigns